tweag/ormolu/README.md

 * Does not handle CPP (wontfix, see [the design document][design]).
-* Input modules should be parsable by Haddock, which is a bit stricter criterion than just being a valid Haskell modules.
+* Input modules should be parsable by Haddock, which is a bit stricter criterion than just being valid Haskell modules.
-* Various minor idempotence issues, most of them are related to comments †.
+* Various minor idempotence issues, most of them are related to comments.

-† To be resolved in 0.0.2.0.

 ## Editor integration